 - Rinse off your clay mask with tepid to lukewarm water.
 Be careful with your water temperature here, as both your BHA and clay mask can be quite drying, and you don’t want to overdry your skin by throwing hot water at it on top of that.
 Dry your face.

 - Apply your cleansing oil or carrier oil.
 Wait 15 minutes.
 The oil will help draw the gunk in your pores to the surface.

 - Gently massage your face or areas you’re treating for 2-3 minutes.
 If all has gone well, at this point you’ll feel tiny little grains coming out of your pores!
 These are the clogs that have been making your pores more visible.
 Many people call them “grits,” and getting grits out of your face is an amazingly satisfying feeling.
 Do not apply too much pressure to your skin or massage for longer than 5 minutes, tops.
 Doing so can result in broken capillaries, and those can’t be fixed without pricey laser treatments.
 Don’t worry if you don’t feel the grits.
 Some people don’t, either because the clogs are too small or because there wasn’t enough sebum and dead skin buildup to create grits.
 Even if you don’t feel any coming out, this process is still clearing your pores and reducing their appearance.

 - After the oil massage, emulsify and rinse off your cleansing oil or wash off your carrier oil as usual.
 Continue with your regular skin care routine.

-At this point, you should notice that the appearance of your pores is visibly reduced.
+At this point, you should notice that the appearance of your pores is visibly reduced, whether or not you felt any grits.
 Congratulations!
 Pores that suffer from sebaceous filaments do inevitably fill back up, usually within a few days, but treating them with my Super Pore Killer method once or twice a week should help keep them at bay.